T

 landmark

-The breathtaking Lost City of the Incas, a UNESCO World Heritage site and one of the New Seven Wonders of the World.
-Explore its intricate stonework, agricultural terraces, and sacred temples, imagining life in this ancient citadel.
+The breathtaking Inca citadel, a UNESCO World Heritage site and one of the New Seven Wonders of the World.
+Explore its temples, terraces, and residential areas, marveling at the engineering and spiritual significance.

-• Book entrance tickets and train tickets months in advance.
+• Book your entrance tickets and any optional hikes (Huayna Picchu, Machu Picchu Mountain) months in advance.

-• Hire a guide at the entrance for a richer understanding of the site.
+• Hire a guide at the entrance or book one in advance for a richer understanding of the site.

-• Bring your passport for entry and to get a commemorative stamp.
+• Carry your passport as it's required for entry and you can get a commemorative stamp.

 ~180 min